A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning: Introduction

 In the applications we are interested in, we only have indirect access to the distribution $\mu_\theta$.
 Instead of parameterizing a distribution directly, $\theta$ parameterizes a set of probability transition kernels on $\Xcal\times\Xcal$ through a mapping $\Pcal:\Xcal\times\mathbb{R}^d\rightarrow\text{dist}(\Xcal)$.
 Given $\theta$ and $X$, we will assume that we can generate a sample $X'\sim\Pcal(\cdot|X,\theta)$ using one of these kernels.
 Each of these $\Pcal(\cdot|\cdot,\theta)$ induces a different Markov chain and a different stationary distribution $\mu_\theta$, which is what is used in \eqref{operator:H} and \eqref{operator:G} above.

-This problem structure is motivated by online algorithms for reinforcement learning \cite{sutton2008convergent,sutton2009fast,konda2000actor}.
-In this class of problems, two of which we describe in details in Section~\ref{sec:applications}, we are searching for a control policy parameterized by $\theta$ that minimizes a long term cost captured by the function $f$.
-The gradient for this cost depends on the value function the policy indexed by $\theta$, which is specified implicitly through the Bellman equation, the analog to \eqref{operator:G} above.
+This problem structure is motivated by online algorithms for reinforcement learning.
+In this class of problems, which we describe in detail in Section~\ref{sec:applications}, we are searching for a control policy parameterized by $\theta$ that minimizes a long term cost captured by the function $f$.
+The gradient for this cost depends on the value function under the policy indexed by $\theta$, which is specified implicitly through the Bellman equation, analogous to \eqref{operator:G} above.
 These problems often also have a mechanism for generating samples, either through experiments or simulations, that makes only implicit use of the transition kernel $\Pcal$.

 If we were able to generate independent and identically distributed (i.i.d.) samples from $\mu_{\theta}$ given any $\theta$ then a straightforward approach to solving \eqref{prob:GH=0} would be to use a nested-iterations approach.
-With $\theta$ fixed, we could sample $X\sim\mu_{\theta}$ repeatedly to (approximately) solve \eqref{operator:G} using stochastic approximation, then with $\theta$ and $\omega^{\star}(\theta)$ fixed sample again and average over evaluations of $H$ to provide an (almost unbiased) estimate of the gradient in \eqref{operator:H}.
-While there is an established methodology for analyzing this type of nested loop algorithm, variants of which have appeared in the control and RL literature in \cite{yang2018finite,yang2019global,qiu2021finite}, they tend to be ``sample hungry'' in practice.
-The method we will study below is truly online, updating estimates of both the auxiliary and decision variables after each sample observation.
+With $\theta$ fixed, we could sample $X\sim\mu_{\theta}$ repeatedly to (approximately) solve \eqref{operator:G} using stochastic approximation, then with $\theta$ and $\omega^{\star}(\theta)$ fixed, sample again and average over evaluations of $H$ to provide an (almost unbiased) estimate of the gradient in \eqref{operator:H}.
+While there is an established methodology for analyzing this type of nested loop algorithm, variants of which have appeared in the control and reinforcement learning literature in \cite{yang2018finite,yang2019global,qiu2021finite}, they tend to be ``sample hungry'' in practice.
+The method we study below involves only a single loop and is truly online, updating estimates of both the auxiliary and decision variables after each observed sample.
 This type of update is usually favored in practice as the implementation is simpler and empirically requires fewer samples \cite{xu2020non,wu2020finite}.